Past Projects

 Luke’s Place

-A Luke’s Place project ran from April 2016 to January 2017, and provided women who experienced abuse and were involved in family court in Ontario with free summary legal advice through web-based video conference consultations with pro bono lawyers.
+A Luke’s Place project ran from April 2016 to January 2017, and provided women and gender diverse people who experienced abuse and were involved in family court in Ontario with free summary legal advice through web-based video conference consultations with pro bono lawyers.
 Read More

 Justice Done

-Justice Done In 2011, the Barbra Schlifer Clinic held a provincial forum with advocates and legal professionals working in the area of violence against women.
+Justice Done In 2011, the Barbra Schlifer Clinic held a provincial forum with advocates and legal professionals working in the area of violence against women and gender diverse people.
 The resulting report went out to the community and funders with practical suggestions and interesting project ideas.

 Read the reports: